aws-samples/devsecops-cicd/README.md

 3. Choose the provided CloudFormation pipeline template.
 4. Choose Next.
 5. Provide the stack parameters:
-    a.
-Under Code, provide code details, such as repository name and the branch to trigger the pipeline. \\
+    *  Under Code, provide code details, such as repository name and the branch to trigger the pipeline.
-    b.
-Under SAST, choose the SAST tool (SonarQube or PHPStan) for code analysis, enter the API token and the SAST tool URL.
+    *	Under SAST, choose the SAST tool (SonarQube or PHPStan) for code analysis, enter the API token and the SAST tool URL.
 You can skip SonarQube details if using PHPStan as the SAST tool.
-    c.
-Under DAST, choose the DAST tool (OWASP Zap) for dynamic testing and enter the API token, DAST tool URL, and the application URL to run the scan.
+    *	Under DAST, choose the DAST tool (OWASP Zap) for dynamic testing and enter the API token, DAST tool URL, and the application URL to run the scan.
-    d.
-Under Lambda functions, enter the Lambda function S3 bucket name, filename, and the handler name.
+    *	Under Lambda functions, enter the Lambda function S3 bucket name, filename, and the handler name.
-    e.
-Under STG Elastic Beanstalk Environment and PRD Elastic Beanstalk Environment, enter the Elastic Beanstalk environment and application details for staging and production to which this pipeline deploys the application code.
+    *	Under STG Elastic Beanstalk Environment and PRD Elastic Beanstalk Environment, enter the Elastic Beanstalk environment and application details for staging and production to which this pipeline deploys the application code.
-    f.
-Under General, enter the email addresses to receive notifications for approvals and pipeline status changes.
+    *	Under General, enter the email addresses to receive notifications for approvals and pipeline status changes.

 Note: The provided CloudFormation template in this blog is formatted for AWS GovCloud, if you are setting this up in standard region, you will have to adjust the partition name in the CloudFormation template.
 For example, change arn values from “arn:aws-us-gov” to “arn:aws”.